top of page

 IMG_8288.HEIC

-Biodiversity Net Gain (BNG) is an approach devised by the government with the aim of ensuring that habitats for wildlife are left in a measurably better state after development.
+Biodiversity Net Gain (BNG) is an approach devised by the UK government to ensure that habitats for wildlife are left in a measurably better state after development.
 It is mandatory in England under Schedule 7A of the Town and Country Planning Act 1990 (as inserted by Schedule 14 of the Environment Act 2021).
-Developers must deliver a BNG of 10%.
-This means a development will result in more or better quality natural habitat than there was before development.
+Developers must deliver a BNG of 10% which means that a development will result in more or better quality natural habitat than there was before development.

 • Instagram